joelbtactic/SuitePY-service/README.md

 # How to install

-Download zip of [latest release](https://github.com/sanchezfauste/SuitePY-service/releases/latest) and install it using Module Loader.
+Download zip of [latest release](https://github.com/joelbtactic/SuitePY-service/releases/latest) and install it using Module Loader.
 For Suitecrm 7.12 or superior versions zip elements must not be all together in a general dir, and must be separated.

-It is not compatible with SuiteCRM 8.X versions.
+It is not compatible for SuiteCRM 8.X versions.

 ## Custom API EntryPoints